akolb1/hmsv2api/README.md

 The definition is in [protobuf/metastore.proto](protobuf/metastore.proto).
 After any changes, please run

-    make proto
+    make deps # Only need to run this once make proto
+    make

 to regenerate all auto-generated files.
 To regenerate documentation use